KhasarMunkh/Go-ComputerVision/assignment2/README.md

 #### Step 1: Custom 2D Convolution

-First, we implement a custom convolution function without using CV libraries.
-The function handles borders using reflection padding to avoid edge artifacts.
+First, we implement a custom convolution function.
+The function below takes an image and a kernel as inputs and returns the convolved image.
+We handle borders using reflection padding to avoid dark borders.
+The convolution sets the output image pixels to the sum of element-wise products of the kernel and the corresponding image region.
 ```python
 def convolve(img: np.ndarray, kernel: np.ndarray) -> np.ndarray:
     img_h, img_w = img.shape